Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use (exploring unfamiliar trace, verifying table existence) and when not to use (known stdlib modules should use 'execute_sql').
-Also warns against referencing tool name in SQL.
+Explicitly tells when to use (exploring trace, verifying table existence), when not to use (known stdlib modules – use execute_sql), and error handling (no trace – call load_trace first).
+Also clarifies the tool is not a SQL function.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.